swc-project/website/website/docs/comparison-babel.md

 sidebar_label: Comparison with babel
 ---

+Note: For the case where this document is outdated, you can expect swc to support all of ecmascript specifcation.

 | babel package name                                       |        swc        |
 | -------------------------------------------------------- | :---------------: |
 | babel-plugin-external-helpers                            |        ✔️         |